 While it often goes overlooked, the difference between our feelings and thoughts truly matters.
 Learning to separate the two can provide much-needed relief and allow us to lead happier lives.

-Our thoughts are not always true to fact, nor are they always reflective of our wants and desires.
+We have thousands of thoughts that float through our heads each day.
+These thoughts are not always true to fact, nor are they always reflective of our wants and desires.
 Thoughts are simply a flowing of ideas, opinions, or beliefs (or something else even less significant).
-Because of this, it’s not uncommon for us to barely notice or pay attention to the numerous thoughts we have throughout the day.
+Because of this, it’s not uncommon for us to barely notice or pay attention to many of those thoughts.

 "Black and white" thinking is also known in the mental health world as "all-or-nothing" or "polarized" thinking, a type of cognitive distortion.
 These types of thoughts often trigger feelings of overwhelm or worry.
 They can even contribute to mental health issues such as anxiety, panic attacks, and depression.
 When we see the world through this lens, it can lead to us viewing ourselves and others in low regard, decrease self-esteem, and promote feelings of hopelessness or resentment.
 By learning to notice these thoughts and challenge their truthfulness, we can greatly improve our moods and outlook.

 Setting boundaries allows us to develop and maintain healthy relationships while simultaneously caring for ourselves.
 They can take many forms.
 Boundaries can be set around our time, emotional energy, physical energy, finances, sexual or physical interactions, personal information, or possessions.
 They may include: saying “no” to someone close to you rather than overcommitting your time, saying “yes” to time with friends on the weekend separate from your significant other, or setting time for your parents to call you each week rather than expecting you to answer immediately.